How does a student become eligible to receive accommodations through ODS?

 A note-taker is usually another student in class who agrees to provide copies of lecture notes taken during class.
+The notes provided by the note-taker are NOT intended to replace notes taken by the student.
+They are to serve as a supplement.
 Some students with disabilities require note-takers as a reasonable accommodation.
 Students who volunteer as note-takers are rewarded with priority scheduling.
-Note takers can provide a copy of their notes to the student in a variety of ways including scanning or photographing their notes then emailing to the student.
-ODS has a scanner students are welcome to use.
+Volunteer note-takers are required to upload notes into the AIM portal.

 How can I assist a student with getting notes?

 Students who cannot take notes or who have difficulty taking notes due to their disability can be accommodated in a variety of ways including: allowing them to tape lectures, assisting them in obtaining an in-class volunteer note-taker, and providing them with an outlining of lecture materials and copies of overheads or power-point copies.